-A2BC Architects merged ancient and modern in their overhaul of a crumbling farmhouse located on the terraced hillside of Cinque Terre in Liguria.
+A2BC Architects merged ancient and modern in their overhaul of a crumbling farmhouse on the terraced hillside of Cinque Terre, in Liguria, Italy.
 They shored up the existing structure, plastered the interiors, replaced the flooring with polished concrete throughout, and added black steel windows to frame the views.

-Above: Steel windows add a note of modernity to the ancient stone buildings.
+Above: Steel windows add a note of modernity to the old stone building.

-Above: Polished concrete floors are a cohesive thread throughout the interiors.
+Above: Polished concrete floors are a cohesive thread throughout the interior.

-Above: A minimalist fireplace adds warmth in the winter months.
+Above: A minimalist fireplace and bentwood chairs add warmth to the dining area.

-Above: The only dash of color in the living areas is via a pair of persimmon-upholstered armchairs.
+Above: The only dash of color in the living areas comes via a pair of persimmon-upholstered armchairs.

-Above: Pale green closet doors add the only note of color.
+Above: Light green closet doors add a note of color.

 Above: An original stone wall contrasts with the new structural elements.